jackkoppa/portfolio-site/README.md

 grunt
 start index.html
 ```
-Prompted to open in-browser; will now have latest styles & images
+Prompted to open in-browser (as site is static); will now have latest styles & images

 Available on GitHub Pages: https://jackkoppa.github.io/udactity-portfolio-site/